 Because adjusted financial measures exclude the effect of items that will increase or decrease the company's reported results of operations, management strongly encourages investors to review the company's consolidated financial statements and publicly filed reports in their entirety.
-A reconciliation of these historical adjusted financial measures to the most directly comparable GAAP financial measures is included in the tables accompanying its quarterly earnings releases or published on the company's website (for Net Debt Leverage Ratio).
+A reconciliation of these historical adjusted financial measures to the most directly comparable GAAP financial measures is included in the tables accompanying the company's quarterly earnings releases, with the exception of the Net Debt Leverage Ratio, which is published on the company's website.